Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Users Current Practices

-\begin{displayquote} Typically I find interfaces like Gephi good for your initial exploration, but once you start wanting to put together like a dashboard for an end user to use, you're going to find you want features in there that these tools don't have\ldots then I have to make custom tools after that. -P2 \end{displayquote}
+\begin{displayquote} Typically I find interfaces like \textit{Gephi} good for your initial exploration, but once you start wanting to put together a dashboard for an end user to use\ldots you're going to find you want features in there that these tools don't have.
+I've always found that they're good to start with, and then I have to make custom tools after that. -P2 \end{displayquote}

-We discuss the benefits and tradeoffs of these tools in Section~\ref{sec:node-link-diagrams}.
+We discuss the benefits and tradeoffs of these visualization tools for KGs in Section~\ref{sec:node-link-diagrams}, as well as in our supplemental material.